 I know a lot of drivers with Chevrolet trucks from 2008 through 2013 just decided to live without the cruise control when it stopped working.
 Unfortunately, avoiding the problem only lasts so long before other symptoms begin to develop.
 Other on-board computer operated automotive systems depend on the brake light switch input.
 The ABS brake system is one of those systems.

-Owners might receive a message warning that the stability track needs service.
+As an example, drivers might receive a message, warning that the stability track needs service.
 Stability track operates using the ABS system so these problems are directly related.
 The same rule applies to the traction control warning lamp.
 Finally, all vehicles require you to apply the brake before it lets you shift out of park.

-If the switch fails completely it fails to operate the park brake interlock release mechanism.
+If the switch fails completely it stops operating the park brake interlock release mechanism.
 This means you can't shift out of park easily.
 Sometimes the switch provides an intermittent signal to the release mechanism.
 Drivers in this situation, report it becomes increasingly difficult to shift the vehicle out of the park position.
 All of these above issues point back to Chevrolet brake switch problems.

 Despite the importance of brake lights, General Motors has had issues with this simple on off switch over the years.
 The first problem I remember applied to W body automobiles built by General Motors in the early 90s.

 The W body cars included the Pontiac Grand Prix and the Chevrolet Lumina.
 These vehicles enjoyed a reliable switch that General Motors used for years.
 What we didn't realize is the bracket and the adjustment device installed on the brake pedal bracket changed.

 When the factory installed the brake light switch on the assembly line, they actually pushed it in a couple of clicks too far.

 This meant the brake lights work just fine and nobody knew an issue existed.
 However, as these cars turned one or two years old they started to develop premature brake wear.
 It turns out the brake switch actually pushes down on the brake pedal slightly.